 "Be a little careful, please!
 The hall is dark and you might stumble over the children pitching pennies back there.
 Not that it would hurt them; kicks and cuffs are their daily diet.
 They have little else. . . .
 Close [stuffy]?
 Yes!
 What would you have?
 All the fresh air that ever enters these stairs comes from the hall-door that is forever slamming. . . .
 Here is a door.
-Listen!
-That short hacking cough, that tiny, helpless wail-what do they meaning.

 Listen!
 That short hacking cough, that tiny, helpless wail-what do they mean? ...
 The child is dying with measles.
 With half a chance it might have lived; but it had none.
-That dark bedroom killed it."
+That dark bedroom killed it.